Whip up a gooey, buttery Neiman Marcus Cake with yellow cake mix, cream cheese, eggs, butter, and powdered sugar. Pure comfort in every bite!

 Variations and Substitutions:

 - Chocolate Version: Use chocolate cake mix and add chocolate chips to the cream cheese layer.
-You’re welcome.
+Of course, you’re welcome.

 - Nutty: Throw in chopped pecans for a little crunch.